-Section 6.15 does not apply to Section 6.20, Title IX Sexual[-based] Harassment [Involving a Student as Either a Complainant or Respondent.]
+Section 6.15 does not apply to Section 6.20, Title IX Sexual Harassment.

 Whenever charges against a person are dismissed, all documents relating to the case will be deposited with the institution's provost or the chief academic officer where they shall be retained for a period of 7 years from the date of the dismissal, at which time they will be handled in accordance with the record retention schedule.